alihusayni/tll-next/content/services/family-based-immigration.md

 twitterTitle: "Understanding Family-based immigration"
 twitterDescription: "Discover the essentials of family-based immigration to the USA, visa types, and application steps, with Tuan Le Law Office in OC, CA."
 twitterImage: "https://www.tuanlelaw.com/assets/logo/Logo-Blue.png"
-publishedTime: "2023-06-01T00:00:00.000Z"
+publishedTime: "2020-04-07T00:00:00.000Z"
 modifiedTime: "2024-10-01T00:00:00.000Z"
 readTime: "8 min read"
 ---

 "Home is where the heart is" and for many, the heart lies with family.
 Since 1965, family connections have been the bedrock of U.S. immigration, allowing citizens and permanent residents to sponsor relatives for a new life on American soil.
-AtTuan Le Law Office in Orange, CA, we understand that family is the foundation of life.
+At Tuan Le Law Office in Orange, CA, we understand that family is the foundation of life.
 As a U.S. citizen or lawful permanent resident, you have the opportunity to petition for your family members to join you in the USA.
 Family-based immigration visas.
 In this article, we explore the intricacies of Family-based immigration, a major avenue for legal entry into the U.S.